-Boldt Castle on Heart Island began construction in 1901 as a testament of George Boldt’s love for his wife, Louise Augusta Kehrer, rivaled only by perhaps his despair upon her death when the incomplete castle was abandoned upon her untimely death in 1904.
+The crown jewel of the 1000 Islands Gilded Age, Boldt Castle on Heart Island began construction in 1901 as a testament to George Boldt’s love for his wife, Louise Augusta Kehrer, rivaled only by perhaps his despair upon her death in 1904 when the incomplete castle was abandoned.
 Boldt, the proprietor of the Waldorf-Astoria in New York City, would cease construction and never return, leaving the castle to bear both the elements of time and weather unfinished as if it were his own heart that stopped beating.

-The story of the island, starts long ago, but began in earnest back in 1871 when it was known as Hemlock Island located opposite of the Crossmon House at Alexandria Bay, N.Y.
+The story of the island starts long ago but began in earnest back in 1871 when it was known as Hemlock Island, located opposite the Crossmon House at Alexandria Bay, N.Y.
 At that time, Elizur K. Hart, who less than a year later would serve a (very) short term in the New York State Assembly, purchased the island for a reported $100 and renamed it “Hart’s Island.”
-He would proceed to build an 80 room wooden cottage.
+He would proceed to build an 80-room wooden cottage.
 Hart would later serve in the U.S. House of Representatives and pass away in 1893.

 On July 1st of 1895, the Watertown Daily Times would report the sale of Hart’s Isle–

 The Waldorf Hotel Managers Purchase It For $20,000

 Alexandria Bay, June 28 – Hart’s isle, opposite Alexandria, has been sold to George C. Boldt and F. W. McCormick, of the Waldorf Hotel, New York.
 The price paid is said to be $20,000.
 The island is one of the most desirable in the river.
 It is five acres in extent, is high above the water and has every advantage for an excellent summer home.